The Relationship Between Heat Transfer and Cooking

 Have you ever wondered what's actually happening when you're cooking food?
 While this is something that we usually take for granted, this process of heating food - known as heat transfer - is complicated and fascinating.
 Keep reading to learn more about the relationship between heat transfer and cooking and the important role it plays in your kitchen.

 Heat transfer is an exchange of thermal energy between two objects.
 The rate of heat transfer depends upon the temperatures of each entity and the medium through which the thermal energy is being transferred.
 In cooking, heat transfer refers to heating your food items through a cooking appliance, such as a stove, fryer, microwave, or oven.

 Heat transfer is a very important aspect of the cooking process.
 Heating food destroys potentially harmful bacteria and other microorganisms, which makes food safe to eat and easier to digest.
 When food or liquids become hot, their molecules absorb energy, begin vibrating rapidly, and start to bounce off of each other.
 As they collide, heat energy is produced and transferred, which warms and cooks our food.

-Each of these methods features its own unique characteristics, but there is also some crossover between the different types.
+Each of these three methods of heat transfer features its own unique characteristics, but there is some crossover between the different types.

 Conduction is the process of heat being transferred between objects through direct contact, and it's the most common type of heat transfer.
 For example, in cooking the burners on stoves will conduct heat energy to the bottom of a pan sitting on top of it.
 From there, the pan conducts heat to its contents.